 About the Writer

 Kid Conrad is a DJ, artist, creator, blogger, connector, entrepreneur, and Las Vegas native.
-He stays busy with multiple DJ residencies in the Vegas area and is currently pursuing the launch of his own fashion clothing line.
+He stays busy with multiple DJ residencies and a family-owned dessert business in the Vegas area.
+Kid Conrad is also currently pursuing the launch of his own fashion clothing line.